enricocavalli/enricocavalli.github.io/content/writeups/Hackinghub/Behind The Door.md

 # The hint

-Fuzzing or whatever here wont lead you anywhere.
+Fuzzing or whatever here won't take you anywhere.
 There is a subtle hint about what has to be done in `/static/sytle.css`

 ```css
 * Subtle Falling Code Effect (More subtle than snowflakes) */